layilin/SP23-33852/_paginated/sc-page030.md

 [^f30n2]: In Greco-Roman mythology, Iris was the daughter of the Titan Thaumas and the Oceanid Electra; she is sometimes cited as the wife of Zephyrus, the west wind.
 Her name in Greek means rainbow.
 The goddess Juno took her to serve as her handmaid.

 [^f30n3]: Peleus' son is Achilles.
 In Book 18 of the *Iliad*, the god Hephaestus forges an elaborate shield for Achilles to replace the armor that was lost when Hector killed Patroclus.

+[^f30n4]: In Greek mythology, one of a race of one-eyed giants who forged thunderbolts for Zeus.

 ---